syxolk/iondatetime-darkmode-minimal-example/README.md

 # IonDatetime Darkmode Test

-This repository is used to test if Ionic's `IOnDatetime` works correctly with darkmode.
+This repository is used to test if Ionic's `IonDatetime` works correctly with darkmode.

 Useful links:
 - https://ionicframework.com/docs/api/datetime